acenturyandabit/polymorph/docs/items/linking.md

 # Linking

-To enforce links in polymorph, you may use the provided `polymorph_core.link(A,B,linkProp)` and corresponding `unlink` function.
+To enforce links in polymorph, you may use the provided `polymorph_core.link(A,B,settings)` and corresponding `unlink` function.

 These automatically enforce both parent and child relations on objects, when given the link property.

-A utility

 ## How it currently works
 ```javascript